elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication
 -   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering
 -   [jquery library](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js) used to fade out alert messages
+-   [Django tessting tools](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) used for python mvt testing
+-   [Jest](https://jestjs.io/) - used to test jquery in script.js
 -   [coverage](https://coverage.readthedocs.io/en/coverage-5.5/) used to check how much of the python code has been covered by automated tests
 - check this list against the files referenced in base.html bootstrap to be added here